CivicActions/agile-california/README.md

 places for dropoff seems to be even more important than finding official Residential Facilities (from the state's data).
 Using this fact, we created a "spike" [solution](https://github.com/CivicActions/agile-california/tree/master/geojson-spike) to test our ability to render a map.
-Nonetheless we implemented the map and made plans to provide a visitation negotiation system.
+Nonetheless we implemented the map of official residential facilites and made future plans to provide a visitation negotiation system.

 As our understanding grew we kept our
 [story map](https://github.com/CivicActions/agile-california/blob/master/documentation/ux/user-story-map/user-story-map.md) up to date.